paulnbond/bookmark-func/README.md

 # Bookmark Fun

 **--Disclaimer--
-You should absolutely never run JavaScript functions you find on the web unless you fully understand them.**
+You should absolutely never run any code you find on the web unless you fully understand it.
+I can confirm that the code I have written in this repository has no malicious intent.
+However it is my duty to insist you do not run any code you do not fully understand.**

 A bunch of JavaScript functions to add to bookmarks so that they can be easily run on web pages.